 Trusting your gut: what being late to wedding taught me

 My friend Sarah* was getting married a few months after me.
-She approached me with a favour… could she get my makeup artist to do her makeup on my wedding day.
+She approached me with a favour… could she do a makeup trial with my makeup artist, on my wedding day.
 That way, she’d know if the make up artist was any good, and plus she’d look fabulous on my wedding day.
-The make up artist assured her that she’d have enough time to fit her in – so, ignoring my doubts, I said yes.
+The make up artist assured her that she’d have enough time to fit her in – so, ignoring my doubts and not wanting to be labelled a bridezilla, I said yes.

 On the day of my wedding, we were running a little behind at the hairdressers.
 I text Sarah to let her know to arrive later as we weren’t done.
 But she was already on her way.
 And here’s where I ignored my doubts again – the make up artist suggested doing Sarah’s makeup before mine.
+That way my makeup would be “fresher”.
 I didn’t want to be rude… and I didn’t want her to get bored sitting round.
-Plus my makeup would be fresher…. so I agreed.
-But I was really nervous now.
+So I agreed.
+But I was getting really nervous now.

 Sure enough, we didn’t leave the hairdressers/make up artists until just prior to 1.30pm.
+I’d picked a hairdresser on the North side of Dunedin to my house in Mosgiel.
 I still needed to change into my wedding dress, grab some photos with my wedding party and oh…. eat lunch.
 I had my wedding photographer ringing me wondering where we were!
 So we rushed home and got ready (minus lunch, unfortunately) and headed off – to get married!